-Plan B, also known as the morning after pill, is an emergency contraceptive that if taken within 72 hours of an unprotected sexual act can help dramatically reduce the chance of pregnancy.
-However, chances are if you are searching about bleeding after taking Plan B you already know what it is because you’ve taken it.
+Plan B, also known as the morning-after pill, is an emergency contraceptive that if taken within 72 hours of an unprotected sexual act can help dramatically reduce the chance of pregnancy.
+However, chances are if you’re looking to learn about bleeding after taking Plan B you already know what it is because you’ve taken it.

 Is bleeding after taking Plan B or emergency contraceptives normal?

 Yes, a little over 26 percent of all women that use a form of emergency contraception experience irregular periods afterward being early, late, lighter, or heavier than their normal cycle.
 You may also experience spotting and menstrual-cycle-like symptoms such as abdominal cramping, nausea, fatigue, and headache.

 Nausea is the most common side effect of plan B after irregular bleeding occurring in approximately 25 to 50 percent of all women depending on the particular pill taken.
 If any of your side effects are ongoing (beyond your next period) or become severe such as bleeding that requires sanitary changes every hour, consult a health care professional.

 Emergency contraceptives work similarly to regular birth control pills except that they contain significantly higher doses of hormones.
 It’s because the majority of morning-after pills, and the most commonly used pill, Plan B, contain progesterone or are only progesterone that bleeding after taking emergency contraception is so common.